 Democrats and some establishment Republicans see the Tea Party as an obstructionist fringe willing to go to destructive extremes to get its way, even shutting down the federal government.
 They also cite the Tea Party’s opposition to raising the federal debt ceiling, immigration-law revisions, Hurricane Sandy recovery funds and farm legislation as examples.
 Among Tea Party adherents, deal-making and compromise are often equated with weakness and a dereliction of constitutional obligations.
 They say their perseverance has narrowed the federal deficit and kept spending down.
 In 2014, the business and establishment wing of the Republican Party had the upper hand and was able to nominate candidates it wanted on ballots in November.
 Defeating Tea Party candidates became easier because the brand has tarnished with time.
 It was blamed for the unpopular government shutdown in 2013 and for backing weak candidates who kept Republicans from winning the Senate in 2012.
-In November 2010, arguably the movement’s high point, 61 percent of Republicans and independents who lean that way supported the movement, according to the Gallup Poll.
-That number had fallen to 41 percent by April 2014.
+In November 2010, arguably the movement’s high point, 32 percent of Americans surveyed by Gallup said that they considered themselves Tea Party supporters.
+That number had fallen to 19 percent by November 2014.

 The Reference Shelf

 - Bloomberg News looked at the transformation of two important Tea Party groups as the 2014 political season began.